 State Farm has typically been an annual sponsor of a single catastrophe bond since 2013, prior to which it did once sponsor two Merna Re’s in 2010.

-In April, the insurer returned with a $350 million New Madrid earthquake cat bond deal.
+In April, the insurer returned with a $350 million earthquake cat bond deal.

-So 2021 is the first year since that, when two Merna Re earthquake cat bonds have come to market.
+So 2021 is the first year since that we’ve seen two Merna Re cat bonds have come to market.
 A clear sign of the attractive issuance conditions for cat bonds, as well as State Farm’s desire to capitalise on institutional appetite for catastrophe risks, allowing it to ramp up its fully collateralized reinsurance protection.

 Despite being relatively privately marketed, the $300 million of Merna Re II 2021-2 notes will now be more broadly available in the cat bond secondary market.